 Cultural London Walk:

-This is one of the more peaceful walks around London and there are plenty of opportunities for eating and drinking along the way.
+Don't worry, there will be plenty of opportunities for eating and drinking along the way.

 |